Teaching with A.I.

 Outside of Canvas, there are stand-alone AI-writing detectors you can use.
 Please note that these free tools are often limited in how many words they can check.
 If you have a lot of text to check, you'll need to do it in small batches.

-Dr. Mike Truong, Director of Faculty Development, and Tim Schreffler, Academic Support Center Coordinator, will facilitate a semester-long FLC on leveraging artificial intelligence (AI) tools for academic productivity gains.
-In particular, the FLC will explore AI tools and techniques for improving teaching, research, and administrative tasks.
+Dr. Mike Truong, Director of Faculty Development, and Tim Schreffler, Academic Support Center Coordinator, facilitated a semester-long faculty learning community (FLC) on leveraging artificial intelligence (AI) tools for academic productivity gains during Fall 2023 and Spring 2024.
+In particular, the FLC explored AI tools and techniques for improving teaching, research, and administrative tasks.
 All faculty, including full-time, part-time, and adjunct faculty, are encouraged to apply.
+You can access the recordings, presentation slides, and related resources below.

 Webinar: Are Your Assignments AI-Proof?